 Mackerel is another top-liked fish for home cooking.
 They are oily fish yet have a milder taste than salmon.
 In fact, almost all mackerel kinds are in the Scombridae family, which is also the same family as tuna.

-However, compared to tuna size, mackerel owns a much smaller and slimmer appearance, ranging from a forage fish (small pelagic fish) to bigger game fish (also known as sport fish).
+However, compared to tuna size, this tasty food in gray has a much smaller and slimmer appearance, ranging from a forage fish (small pelagic fish) to bigger game fish (also known as sport fish).

 Generally, they have a white belly with green on the back and blue on the sides.
 Mackerels also have several black stripes on their upperparts.